kenrett/x-bid-frontend/README.md

 -   `npm run dev`: Starts the development server with Hot Module Replacement.
 -   `npm run build`: Bundles the app for production.
 -   `npm run lint`: Lints the codebase using ESLint.
+-   `npm run test`: Runs the Vitest suite in watch mode (see `src/test/setup.ts` for the shared test setup).
+-   `npm run test:ci`: Executes the Vitest suite once for CI environments.
--   `npm run preview`: Serves the production build locally for preview.
+-   `npm run preview`: Serves the production build locally for preview after `npm run build`.

 ## 🧱 Architecture